Our Values

 Please note

-All prospective graduate students must go through the regular application process for one of our graduate programs to be considered
+All prospective graduate students must go through the regular application process for one of GT AE graduate programs to be considered by our group

-I can only offer a limited number of funded research positions (Graduate Research Assistantships) per year, depending on available funds
+I can only sponsor a limited number of funded positions (Graduate Research Assistantships) per year, depending on available projects

 Funded teaching positions (Graduate Teaching Assistantships) are coordinated by the Graduate Program Chair, not by me